J. P. Crawford: Personal life

 Crawford and his wife married on December 11, 2021.
 Their daughter was born on December 4, 2024.
 They live in Woodinville and have pet huskies named Loki and Alaina.
 Crawford said his dogs can recognize him when he is interviewed on TV.
 His dogs celebrated his walk-off sacrifice fly in May 2024.
 Another pet husky, Thor, died in August 2025.

-Crawford's first cousin, once removed, is former MLB All-Star Carl Crawford.
-His second cousin and Carl's son, Justin Crawford, was also a Phillies first-round draft pick, taken 17th overall in the 2022 MLB draft.
+Crawford's first cousin, once removed is former MLB All-Star Carl Crawford.
+His first cousin twice removed and Carl's son, Justin Crawford, was also a Phillies first-round draft pick, taken 17th overall in the 2022 MLB draft.
+Justin debuted in MLB in 2026.

 Both of Crawford's sisters played collegiate sports at Cal State Fullerton.
 His older sister played softball, and his younger sister played volleyball.

 Growing up, Crawford was a Los Angeles Dodgers fan, and Derek Jeter was his favorite player.

 Crawford is a founder of Baseball Generations, an organization promoting baseball players in underserved communities that has organized showcase games.
 Crawford was the Mariners' nominee for the Roberto Clemente Award in 2024 and 2025 for his philanthropy.